TusharVaishnaw/live-polling-sytem/README.md

 The frontend application should now be running (typically at `http://localhost:3000`).

 Open your browser and navigate to the local frontend address to start using the **Live Polling System**.

+## Thank you for checking out the Live Polling System!
+Happy coding! 🎉